Skip to Content

 Hardware Sticking Out

 Hardware sticking out on top of a skateboard deck shouldn’t be a problem unless your shoes get stuck when flicking your board.
-Just a little bit won’t tear your shoes but I would advice to fix it before it gets worse.

 hardware sticking out skateboard truck

-A very common problem which can be solved by using your skate tool and tighten the bolts and nuts.
+It’s caused by vibration.
+It’s a very common problem which can be solved by using your skate tool and tighten the bolts and nuts.
 Reddit suggest using Loc-Tite to prevent it from happening.
 Haven’t tried this myself but it makes sense.

 Can You Ride a Skateboard With 2 or 3 Bolts?

-Always make sure you have properly setup up your skateboard, you need 8 bolts and 8 nuts for good reasons.
 You can ride a skateboard a skateboard with 2 or 3 bolts but you’re risking deforming or breaking the remaining 2 bolts.
 It’s not recommended when ollieing huge stairs, grinding curbs or tricks with lots of impact.

 Where To Get Skateboard Hardware

 If you decide to go to Home Depot or any hardware store make sure you get the right size and the nuts contain a nylon ring.
-The nylon ring helps to keep the bolts in place, otherwise you have to tighten your hardware every session.

 Final Thoughts